Gastroscopy – The Procedure Explained

 It involves looking at the upper part of the gut which includes the oesophagus (food pipe), stomach and the first part of your small bowel (duodenum) with a narrow flexible tube called a gastroscope.
 The scope is about the thickness of a little finger and is passed through the mouth and down into the stomach.
 The procedure is performed by, or under the supervision of, a specially trained doctor or nurse (endoscopist).
 A light and camera at the end of the gastroscope relay pictures onto a television screen.

 Samples of tissue (biopsies) may be taken during the test.
 This is done through the scope.
-It does not cause any pain and the samples are kept to be looked at under a microscope in the lab.
+It does not cause any pain, and the samples are kept to be looked at under a microscope in the lab.
 Photographs may be taken for your clinical records and may be used for teaching purposes.

 The procedure generally takes 5 to 10 minutes.

 We aim to make the procedure as comfortable as possible for you.
 Some people choose to have sedation (injected into a vein), while others prefer to only have local anaesthetic throat spray.
-More information about sedation and throat spray can be found later in this leaflet.
+More information about sedation and throat spray can be found later in this booklet.

 What are the benefits of having a gastroscopy?